Me: I’m sorry, but I need you to close your eyes during this title sequence.

-The guerrillas want the Doctor to travel back in time and kill Sir Reginald, but the Doctor won’t agree to cold-blooded murder.
+The guerrillas want the Doctor to travel back in time and kill Sir Reginald, but the Doctor doesn’t want anything to do with cold-blooded murder.

-Sue: But you killed an Orc!
+Sue: You just killed an Orc!
 You didn’t have a problem with that!

 Sue: Pot.
 Kettle.
 Black.

-And then the Doctor exclaims that this future, which the guerrillas are actively trying to avoid, was created by their own (frankly stupid) actions.
+And then the Doctor tells the guerrillas that the future – the future they are so desperately trying to avoid – was created by their own, frankly stupid, actions.

 Sue: Oooh.
-That’s very clever.
+That’s clever.
 I didn’t see that coming.
-And Pertwee is really going for it this week.
+And Jon Pertwee is really going for it this week.
 This is very good.
-And it has nothing to do with the new special effects.
+And it has nothing to do with the new special effects, either.

-The Controller discovers Jo and the Doctor as they attempt to escape back to their own time.
-But he decides to let them go.
+The Controller could stop the Doctor and Jo before they escape back to their own time, but he decides to let them go instead.

-Sue: Rob’s been promoted and he’s chuffed to bits!
+Sue: Rob Shearman’s been promoted, and he’s chuffed to bits!

-Sue: I like it when the programme uses the media like this.
+Sue: I like it when the programme uses the media to tell the story.
 They should do this every week.
 It feels really modern.

-The Doctor tries to evacuate the building but Styles won’t listen to reason.
-The Brig finally loses his patience and he basically tells Styles to shut the **** up.
-Sue lets out a heartfelt “Yay!”.
+The Doctor tries to evacuate the building, but Styles won’t listen to reason.

-Sue: But I thought the Time Lords exiled the Doctor to Earth so he wouldn’t interfere with stuff like this?
-It’s not really working out for them, is it?
+Sue: I thought the Time Lords exiled the Doctor to Earth so he wouldn’t interfere with stuff like this?
+It’s not really working, is it?

 And then we enjoy the spectacle of UNIT battling Daleks and Ogrons.
 It really doesn’t get any better than this.

 Sue: This is very exciting.
-Sure, the new effects help but the plot has a real urgency to it.
+Sure, the new effects definitely help, but the plot has an urgency to it.
 It’s a great way to start a new season.

-The episode concludes with the Daleks being blown up and the timeline reverts back to normal (we think).top
+The Daleks are blown up and the timeline returns to normal (we think).

 Sue: I enjoyed that one a lot.
 It had a great plot, a great script, some really nice performances and an excellent twist.
-The direction varied between excellent and appalling, but it had pace and there were some outstanding moments.
-And it was four episodes – the ideal length for any Doctor Who story.
+The direction was all over the place – excellent one minute and appalling the next – but it had plenty of pace, and there were some outstanding moments.
+Plus it was only four episodes, which is the ideal length for a Doctor Who story.
 What’s not to like?

-Me: We have to watch the original now.
+Me: We have to watch the original version now.

 Sue: Do we have to?
-I can imagine what it looked like without seeing it.
+I think I can imagine what it looked like, thanks.

-Sue: There aren’t enough Daleks.
+Sue: (Irritated) There aren’t enough Daleks.
 There.
 What else do you want me to say?
 It looks crap.
-Oh dear, that Dalek can’t get through the door.
-Look, just switch it off.
+Oh dear, that Dalek can’t get through that door.
+Look, just switch it off, Neil.
 I’ve seen enough.